MattSurabian/proxpn-bash-client/README.md

 ### Does this work for the free edition of ProXPN?

-Yes, but non-paid ProXPN users will only be able to successfully connect to the rate limited `BASIC` exit node.
+Yes, but non-paid ProXPN users will only be able to successfully connect to the rate limited `FREE` UDP exit node.